 Panch Pokhari trek is a beautiful destination and the least visited trek in the trek which is in the north of Kathmandu.
 Panch Pokhari means five lakes and among them, Surya Kunda is the biggest.
 This place is sacred for Hindu, Buddhist, and Bombo followers who are a small group of natural healers.

-Since then this is the place of significant spiritual energy for Bombo followers where they come together to join the annual powerful spiritual festival with the Hindu and Buddhist in August.
+this is the place of significant spiritual energy for Bombo followers where they come together to join the annual powerful spiritual festival with the Hindus and Buddhists in August.

 This infrequent visited remote trekking trail is near the base of Jugal Himalayan which provides many snow-capped mountain views like Dorje Lakpa(6,966m), Phurbi Chhyachu (6,637m), and Madiya (6,257m)

-Getting to the trailhead of Panch Pokhari trek
+Getting to the trailhead of the Panch Pokhari trek

-There are few getaways to reach Panch Pokhari in which the traditional trek route starts from Chautara which can be reached by road takes around 5 hours' drive.
-There is now another famous gateway which is Malachi Bazaar, which is now famous among the trekkers with a short period of time as you reach Panch Pokhari in just 2-3 days walk.
+There are few getaways to reach Panch Pokhari in which the traditional trek route starts from Chautara and can be reached by road takes around 5 hours drive.
+There is now another famous gateway which is Malachi Bazaar, which is now famous among trekkers in a short period of time as you reach Panch Pokhari in just a 2-3 days walk.

 Trek route to Panch Pokhari

-Required permits and fees for Panch Pokhari trek
+Required permits and fees for the Panch Pokhari trek

 To trek to Panch Pokhari, you need two types of permits first you Need a "TIMS card"(trekking information management system) which costs $20 USD for independent trekkers per head and $10 USD for organized trekkers per head.
 The last one is the "Langtang national park entrance fee" which costs 3000 Nepalese rupees per head.